 Year Name of the award/medal National/ Internaional Number of awards for Sports Number of awards for Cultural Student ID number Name of the student

-2014 0 Internat ional 0 0 0 0
+No Data Entered/Not Applicable !!!

 View File

-5.3.2 - Activity of Student Council & Expression of Students on academic & Expression (maximum 500 words)
+5.3.2 - Activity of Student Council & representation of students on academic & administrative bodies/committees of the institution (maximum 500 words)

 Academic Council: Six Students, nominated by the Vice Chancellor, for a period of two years of whom one shall be student of degree programme, one a student of the postgraduate programme, one a student of a professional course, one a candidate of the National Cadet Corps (NCC), one a candidate of the National Service Scheme (NSS), one Sports Candidate on basis of merit.
 Out of them at least one shall be a woman and one a Research Student.
 Sports Council: Two student representatives are nominated by the ViceChancellor for period of one year.
+Student Welfare: Three students are nominated as members to Food supervision Committee in all the hostels run by the University of Mysore.
+Faculty Advisor of each hostel will be the Chairman of this Committee.